hopnets/practical_deflection/Omnet_Sims/README.md

 ./run_50_bg_dqps_bolt.sh
 ```

-The commands above run each technique under 55%, 65%, 75%, 85%, and 95% load.After the simulations are over, our bash script automatically runs the Python code, prints the results, plots the figures, and saves them in the ./figs directory.
+The commands above run each technique under 55%, 65%, 75%, 85%, and 95% load.
+After the simulations are over, our bash script automatically runs the Python code, prints the results, plots the figures, and saves them in the ./figs directory.
 Every scenario is expected to take less than 3 days.
 Accordingly, it would take less than 18 days for the simulations related to each transport protocol to be finished.
 We refer you to the **small-scale simulations** section if you would like to see some results in a shorter time.

 ### Run large-scale simulations under other scenarios [Optional]